Alternative Name(s): Manuscript

-Diary of an Anzac veteran dated 1915, describing enlistment, training and service at Gallipoli.
+Diary of a soldier documenting describing enlistment, training and service at Gallipoli in 1915.
 The writer was a student at Trinity College, University of Melbourne, when he enlisted in August 1914 in the Public Schools Brigade.
 His name may have been Cook, of D Company 5th Battalion AIF.

 The diary contains details of enlistment, training and service at Gallipoli.
 It was found in archives of Toc H Australia Inc. Victoria and handed to the RSL by J. Herrick, Area Secretary, in May 1983.
 This diary was probably written after the events from notes taken at the time.

 DIARY OF AN ORIGINAL ANZAC VETERAN, POSSIBLY NAMED COOK, OF D COY.
 5TH.
 BATT., A. I. F., 1915.
 DIARY WAS PROBABLY WRITTEN UP AT A LATER DATE.
 CONTAINS DETAILS OF ENLISTMENT, TRAINING AND SERVICE ON GALLIPOLI.
 FOUND IN ARCHIVES OF TOC H AUSTRALIA INC. VICTORIA AND HANDED TO R. S. L. BY J. HERRICK, AREA SECRETARY.